Auvryy/Auvryy/README.md

 ## Introduction

 Welcome to my GitHub!
-It's me **Andy Gabriel Sarne**, a passionate developer on an exciting journey through the world of technology.
-Medyo mahilig mag build ng mga bagay that matter and I constantly pushing my boundaries to learn new technologies and frameworks.
+It's me **Andy Gabriel Sarne**, a BSIT student at Laguna State Polytechnic University (LSPU). passionate developer on an exciting journey through the world of technology.
 I also use Arch Linux BTW

 ---